lief-project/LIEF/doc/sphinx/tutorials/03_elf_change_symbols.rst

   -0.557978

-One other more realistic use case could consist in swapping symbols in cryptographic libraries like OpenSSL.
-For instance, ``EVP_DecryptInit`` and ``EVP_EncryptInit`` have the same prototype and could be swapped.
+Another more realistic use case could involve swapping symbols in cryptographic libraries like OpenSSL.
+For example, ``EVP_DecryptInit`` and ``EVP_EncryptInit`` have the same prototype and could be swapped.